 - Inform all students of your procedures for accessing accommodations at the beginning of each semester, preferably through a statement in the syllabus.
 Here you can find ETSU's Syllabus Statement.

 - Provide and arrange for accommodations addressed in the accommodations form in a timely manner.

 - Maintain the same academic and behavior standards for all students.

-What are my responsibilities when a student has testing accommodations listed in their Faculty Accommodation Form (FAF)?
+What are my responsibilities when a student has testing accommodations listed in their Student Accommodation Letters?

 Please note that professors do not not need to initiate test accommodations solely based on them being listed on the faculty accommodation form.
 Students may choose to not utilize the accommodations even though they are approved for them.
 If students choose to use their testing accommodations, they may make arrangements with you, or schedule their exams with Disability Services; preferably five days in advanced.
 Once a student schedules to take an exam with Disability Services you will receive notification and a proctoring checklist via email.
 You will complete the checklist to provide Disability Services with the requirements to follow for the exam.